CTRLab-WashU/HM_iOS_ARC_Core/Arc/README.md

 		-The style of a survey question in this case will be determined by display(question:), the intent of this function is to style the surveyViewControllers view and update text displayed on the screen.

-	-The views backing the controller is called InfoView.swift
+	-The views backing the controller subclass or use InfoView.swift